 I am an ecologist interested in using morphology and physiology to understand the distribution of biological diversity, particularly that of the ants.
 I aim to use basic ecological principles to explain broad spatial and temporal patterns of biodiversity that have relevance for the continued existence of Life on Earth.
 I want to find general answers to big questions without losing sight or touch of the natural world!

-When not chasing ants up and down mountains or playing in R, I can be found slacklining, in the gym, watching Adventure Time or listening to ambient beats.
+When not chasing ants up and down mountains or playing in R, I can be found slacklining, bouldering, watching Adventure Time or listening to ambient beats.

 2018 - present: Extraordinary Lecturer, University of Pretoria, South Africa